Lqllllllll/S350F-GROUP24-HKMU/README.md

 2.import the django(requirement.txt)

-3.run the manage.py in IDE(we use pycharm)
+3.run the manage.py in IDE(we use pycharm and python 3.10)

 4.click the generated website